 Georgia DOT employees are proud public servants, ready to assist when needed.
 During inclement weather, Georgia DOT commits to improving driving conditions on Georgia’s interstates and state routes.
 Georgia DOT advises motorists to slow down and exercise caution when traveling in wintry conditions.
 NOTE: Georgia DOT does not clear local roads or roadways leading into subdivisions.

-Winter Weather Preparedness Week is an opportunity educate Georgians about winter weather hazards and reinforce the understanding of winter weather terminology.
+Winter Weather Preparedness Week is an opportunity to educate Georgians about winter weather hazards and reinforce the understanding of winter weather terminology.
 The campaign will cover the following topics:

 Monday, December 5